Overview

 Advising you of the right to decline to implement our recommendations and the right to

-assistance for advisory representatives transitioning from another firm to Commonwealth.
-The types
+financial assistance for advisory representatives transitioning from another firm to Commonwealth.

-of financial benefits Commonwealth provides include, but may not be limited to forgivable or
+The types of financial benefits Commonwealth provides include, but may not be limited to forgivable

-package fees, financial planning software fees, administrative fees, brokerage account fees, account
+research package fees, financial planning software fees, administrative fees, brokerage account

-insurance costs, referral fees for recruiting new advisors to
+fees, account transfer fees, licensing and insurance costs, referral fees for recruiting new advisors

-Commonwealth, and the cost of attending conferences and events.
-The financial benefits that our firm
+to Commonwealth, and the cost of attending conferences and events.
+The financial benefits that

-or our advisory representatives may receive from Commonwealth are a conflict of interest and provide
+our firm or our advisory representatives may receive from Commonwealth are a conflict of interest

-a financial incentive for our firm and our advisory representatives to select Commonwealth as
+and provide a financial incentive for our firm and our advisory representatives to select

-broker/dealer for your accounts over other broker/dealers from which we may not receive similar
+Commonwealth as broker-dealer for your accounts over other broker-dealers from which we may

-financial benefits.
-We attempt to mitigate this conflict of interest by disclosing the conflict in this
+not receive similar financial benefits.
+We attempt to mitigate this conflict of interest by disclosing the

-brochure and engaging in a regular review of our relationship with Commonwealth to ensure the
+conflict in this brochure and engaging in a regular review of our relationship with Commonwealth to

 In connection with the acquisition of Commonwealth by LPL Financial Holdings, Inc. (“LPLH”), on

-subject to continued affiliation with Commonwealth, LPL Financial, LLC (“LPL”), a subsidiary of LPLH,
+term subject to continued affiliation with Commonwealth, LPL Financial, LLC (“LPL”), a subsidiary

-or LPLH’s affiliates after the acquisition.
-The existence of the loans presents a conflict of interest in
+of LPLH, or LPLH’s affiliates after the acquisition.
+The existence of the loans presents a conflict of

-that our firm and/or our advisors have a financial incentive to maintain our relationship with LPL and/or
+interest in that our firm and/or our advisors have a financial incentive to maintain our relationship

-Commonwealth.
-However, to the extent we direct clients to LPL and/or Commonwealth for services,
+with LPL and/or Commonwealth.
+However, to the extent we direct clients to LPL and/or

 Use of Endorsers